How long does the mortgage application process take?

 This document will state what the bank will consider lending you based on your deposit, credit score and income.
 Again there are no guarantees but this figure is likely to be your maximum budget.

-As the first step in the mortgage application process, it’s usually fairly quick to get an agreement in principle from a lender.
+The first step in applying for mortgage is usually fairly quick to get an agreement in principle from a lender.
 If you have all the necessary documents compiled in a folder and have selected a suitable loan, then it can as little as 15 minutes for the lender to agree.

-Of course, some lenders will need a few hours to review the paperwork.
+Of course, some lenders will need a few hours to review the paperwork after your mortgage interview.
 And in certain circumstances, it can take a few days.
 The vast majority of applications will have an agreement within a working day.

 While each lender will ask for different paperwork as part of their mortgage in principle process, all at a minimum will ask for: